choeyunbeom/finetuned_model/README.md

     return encoded_image
 ```
 ## Fine-Tuning Process
-- Llama3: Trained on datasets of story summaries and associated titles to improve its contextual understanding and creativity in title generation.
+- Llama3: Llama3: Trained on datasets of story summaries and associated titles to improve its contextual understanding and creativity in title generation.
+The model was specifically exposed to story datasets ranging from 3000 to 5000 characters in length to optimize performance.
+This dataset size ensures sufficient context for the model to learn effective associations between story content and titles.
+If the sequence of data is mismatched or too short, the model's ability to generate coherent and relevant titles can be compromised.
 - Stable Diffusion: Fine-tuned with a curated dataset of web novel covers and captions, aligning textual and visual data for prompt-based image generation.
 ## Dependencies
 - Python 3.8+